 Jonathan is a Toronto-based film producer and entrepreneur.
-He is the co-founder of MARZ VFX and the founder of JoBro Productions, a company that specializes in structuring, financing and producing domestic and international co-productions.
+Aside from being the co-founder of MARZ VFX, he is the founder of JoBro Productions, a company that specializes in structuring, financing and producing domestic and international co-productions.

 Prior to starting his production and visual effects companies, Jonathan received his Bachelor of Commerce from the Desautels Faculty of Management at McGill University.
 He then worked for several years alongside Canadian producer Martin Katz.

 VISUAL EFFECTS SUPERVISOR